Why is Particle Size Distribution Important?

 In conclusion, control of the particle size distribution of your materials will not only improve the production workflows, but also result in a higher quality end product with the expected bioavailability, dissolution, and validated effectiveness required for drug production.

-If you would like a demonstration of our products, please contact us and we’ll put you in touch with a local sales engineer.
-You can also read related articles for best practice and advice on particle size reduction here.
+If you would like a demonstration of our pharma milling equipment, please contact us and we’ll put you in touch with a local sales engineer.
+You can also read related articles for best practices and advice on particle size reduction here.